 Nothing beats playing your favorite game.
 But getting paid for coaching a sports team and staying close to the action is the next best thing.
 Not only will you learn new skills, you’ll earn money getting your team into shape with this side business idea.
 The median pay for sports coaches clocks in at $30,400 according to the US Bureau of Labor Statistics.
 Expect to have only a slice of that if you’re signing up for part-time coaching as a side business idea only.

 107. T-Shirt Printing Business.

 As I’ve already covered with TeeSpring, the T-shirt retailing business is worth millions of dollars.
 But what if you want to do the manufacturing side of things?
-T-shirt printing turns out to be quite a rewarding business idea for many each year, but can quickly consume much of your side business idea time—so know what you're getting into before diving in.
+T-shirt printing turns out to be quite rewarding business ideas for many people each year, but can quickly consume much of your side business idea time—so know what you’re getting into before diving in.
 This multi-billion dollar industry counts big corporate factories as well as home-based part-time entrepreneurs.

 108. Vehicle Advertising.

 Yes, you can turn your car into a money-maker by driving for Uber and Lyft, but there are other ways to convert mileage into money as a clever side business idea.
 One way is to do vehicle advertising, a potential side income source of anywhere between $100 to $600 per month.
 Whether you own a compact sedan or a full-sized bus, your vehicle’s exterior space is prime real estate for ads.
 Check Wrapify, carvertise, and similar sites for more details about getting started with this business idea and for being paired up with local advertisers.